covemountainsoftware/video-tutorial-cpputest-for-qpc/README.md

 # License

-All code in this project found in the `cms` namespace follows a dual-license approach.
-Please see LICENSE.txt for details.
+All example code created for this video tutorial is released under the MIT license.

 All licenses for external source code and libraries relied upon by this project remain fully owned by their respective owners.

-In particular, please see the licensing details for qpc at: https://www.state-machine.com/licensing.
+* Licensing details for qpc at: https://www.state-machine.com/licensing.
+* Licensing details for cpputest-for-qpc at: https://github.com/covemountainsoftware/cpputest-for-qpc

 If this project inspires your team to select the qpc framework for commercial use, please note "Matthew Eshleman" or "Cove Mountain Software" in the referral